These recommendations cover general site-wide characteristics. Accessibility and content recommendations follow.

 Page levels should be organized to provide increasing degrees of detail for those who require more information.

-Northwestern University supports Internet Explorer version 8+ and the latest versions of Firefox, Safari and Chrome.
-We do support the user-specified Internet Explorer compatibility or quirks modes.
+Northwestern University supports Internet Explorer 11, Microsoft Edge and the latest versions of Chrome, Firefox and Safari.
+We do not support user-specified Internet Explorer compatibility or quirks modes.

-Northwestern University recommends using XHTML 1.0 transitional as the doctype for web pages.
+As of 2014, Northwestern University recommends using the HTML5 doctype for web pages.

 Awareness of conventions in web design will help you to plan your site's structure, navigational elements, and page design so that your site visitors can quickly and accurately find what they're looking for.